 This is where you come up with a bunch of different behaviours that can help you achieve your aspirations.

-A golden behavior has 3 criteria.
-It’s effective in realizing your aspirations; you want to do that behavior and you have the ability to complete that behavior.
+A golden behaviour has 3 criteria.
+It’s effective in realizing your aspirations; you want to do that behaviour and you have the ability to complete that behaviour.

 Step 4.
 Start tiny

 We want our behaviours to be so easy to complete that the unpredictability of motivation does not mess up our success.

 Thanks for reading.
 I hope the tips in this summary helped!
 Make sure to check out the full version below.
 All the best!